Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Summary and Discussion

 It is important to note that the equation we present in this work is not unique nor likely fully optimized for the task for profile fitting.
 The loss function we used is based on L2 distance in Fourier space and it is unclear how this metric translates to the accuracy of the rendered image in real space.
 While we have shown in Fig.~\ref{fig:inj_recov} that the equation presented in this work is able to accurately render \ser~profiles, it may be possible to define a different loss function which is directly related to the accuracy of the (final) rendered image.
 This would focus the optimization on a more practical benchmark.
 Additionally we have investigated the computational efficiency of the results equations post-hoc, but it may be possible to fold this information in during the fitting process as an additional value to optimize.
 Continued effort tweaking the symbolic regression procedure or using an entirely different approach will likely result in a more accurate and/or faster emulator.

 Additionally, this approach is not without its limitations.
 First, it is an empirical approximation, and therefore is sensitive to inaccuracies and only valid for the range of parameters it has been trained on.
 The range of $n$ values we have used, $0.5<n<6$ encompasses the majority of real galaxies ~\citep[e.g.][]{Lange:2015,Mowla:2019} but it is common to see a higher $n$ limit, often up to $n=8$, used in profile fitting.
-Initially we attempted to find an emulator over the entire range of $0.5<n<8$ however we found the symbolic regression procedure had difficulty emulating the behavior of \radF~$(k,n)$ for values of $n>6$.
+Initially we attempted to find an emulator over the entire range of $0.5<n<8$ however we found the symbolic regression procedure had difficulty producing accurate results when using\radF~$(k,n)$ to perform profile fitting.
+There were systematic deviations on the scale of $\sim10\%$ for both high and low values of $n$, $n>6$ and $n<1$ respectively.
 To ensure an accurate equation which covers the vast majority of realistic galaxy profiles we therefore limited our training set, and thus the applicability of our emulator, to profiles with $n<6$.

 Another is aliasing, or ``wrapping around'' of extended sources near the edge of the image.
-This is a generic issue of rendering in Fourier space due to the periodic nature of the inverse FFT.~\citet{Lang:2020} introduces a method to overcome this issue using a series of Gaussian to represent the \ser~profile and render the largest components in real space.
+This is a generic issue of rendering in Fourier space due to the periodic nature of the inverse FFT.~\citet{Lang:2020} introduces a method to overcome this issue using a series of Gaussians to represent the \ser~profile and render the largest components in real space.
 This avoids rendering most of the extended emission, which is the most susceptible to aliasing, in Fourier space therefore minimizing the effects of aliasing.
 Another option is to render on a larger grid and trim the edges back to the original shape.
 This simplistic approach simply removes the edges of the cutout where the aliasing is most prominent.
 However, doing so adds significant computational cost as larger grids need to be used.

 In this initial implementation of the emulator rendering method we have not attempted any correction for this type of spatial aliasing.
 For \texttt{pysersic}, the focus is on modeling single galaxies that are almost always in the center of the cutout, so aliasing is often less of a concern.
 It may be possible to use the emulator to render in Fourier space up to a given spatial scale and perform the rest of the rendering in real space, similar to the \citet{Lang:2020} approach, but this will need to be implemented and tested.